kishansutariya23/resume/1page/readme.md

-# this folder will contain the html & css of my Resume
+### this folder will contain the html & css file of my Resume